 The EOEBG covers ambits of all its constituent grants.
 It can be used for purposes related to teaching and learning, operation and development of the schools.
 For example, schools may use the EOEBG to cover expenditure incurred from operating cost such as telephone and electricity charges of the schools, procurement of consumables and teaching aid, conduct of educational programmes for their students, hiring of staff outside permanent staff establishment, procurement of stores, furniture and equipment, cleansing, security and other necessary services.
-It can also be deployed to finance professional development for their teaching staff and other educational purposes endorsed by the IMCs.
-For employment of staff, all expenditure related to salaries, leave entitlement and statutory benefits such as Mandatory Provident Fund (MPF), Long Service Payment and Severance Payment can also be covered by the EOEBG.
+It can also be deployed to finance professional development for their staff and other educational purposes endorsed by the IMCs.
+For employment of staff, all expenditure related to salaries, leave entitlement and statutory benefits such as Mandatory Provident Fund (MPF), Long Service Payment and Severance Payment can also be covered by the EOEBG. (updated on 1 September 2016)

 - 4. Principles and rules on usages - (a) In exercising the flexibility in the use of resources, schools are required to consider carefully the interests of both students and staff.
 The annual provision of government subvention should be sufficient for schools to cover all operating expenditure.
 Schools should have sound financial planning and good budgeting in utilising government funding in order to meet the needs of current students as well as school development and various policy priorities.
+Schools are reminded to establish effective financial management processes in order to deploy their resources in a cost-effective and timely manner and to ensure that expenditures incurred are reasonable and necessary for educational purposes.
 While schools may retain up to 12 months' provision under the EOEBG, they are not expected to keep too much surplus without specific purposes.
-Schools are reminded to deploy their resources in a cost-effective and timely manner and to ensure that expenditures incurred are reasonable and necessary for educational Starting from the 2012/13 school year, schools may use the purposes. surplus of the EOEBG for the payment of statutory holidays/annual leave arising from the following types of specific no-pay leave14 for their staff remunerated under Salaries Grant: (updated on 2 January 2014) - (i) no-pay sick/maternity/special tuberculosis leave (referred to as no-pay sick leave); - (ii) no-pay study leave for attending education-related courses; - (iii) no-pay leave granted due to poor health condition with medical documentary proof; and - (iv) no-pay leave granted for alleviating the redundancy problem of an individual school/schools under the same Sponsor (prior confirmation from the School Development Officer concerned is required).
+Starting from the 2012/13 school year, schools may use the surplus of the EOEBG for the payment of statutory holidays/annual leave arising from the following types of specific no-pay leave14 for their staff remunerated under Salaries Grant: (updated on 1 September 2016) - (i) no-pay sick/maternity/special tuberculosis leave (referred to as no-pay sick leave); - (ii) no-pay study leave for attending education-related courses; - (iii) no-pay leave granted due to poor health condition with medical documentary proof; and - (iv) no-pay leave granted for alleviating the redundancy problem of an individual school/schools under the same Sponsor (prior confirmation from the School Development Officer concerned is required).